Antonov An-3: Variants

 The project was revitalised in the late 1990s when it was taken over by Polyot State Aerospace Enterprise, and a marketing campaign began in earnest in 2000, although sales have been limited.
 It is available in four forms, the basic transport version (An-3T), the convertible cargo/passenger able to carry 12 passengers or 1800 kg of cargo (An-3TK)k the agricultural aircraft (An-3SH—"Selsko-Khosiajstwenni") and the fire-fighting version (An-3P).

 Another attempt to replace the An-2 on Soviet farms was made in the 1970s with the WSK-Mielec M-15 Belphegor, but it failed.

 From 2007, the "Polyot" Production Association aimed to start a series of modernization upgrades to ten An-2s of the Russian Airborne Troops to An-3T-10 standard.
-The overall requirement was estimated at approximately 200 aircraft.
+The overall requirement was estimated at 200 aircraft.
 However, none of these An-3T-10s were ever delivered and the Russian Airborne Troops continue to use unmodified An-2s.